THE LIST SO FAR.....

 Peter has bought a house in the French village of Thourie,

 midway between Nantes and Rennes in Brittany.
-He is slowly renovating
+His

 Office tel: 020 7457 2436